junxit/us-congress-bills-115/bill.md

     - **(i)** by inserting “or plans to violate” after “who appears to have violated”; and
     - **(ii)** by inserting “payment information (excluding personally identifiable information),” after “uniform resource locator,”;
   - **(C)** in paragraph (2)—
-    - **(i)** by striking “an electronic communication service provider or a remote computing service provider” and inserting “a provider”;
+    - **(i)** by striking “an electronic communication service or a remote computing service” and inserting “a provider”;
     - **(ii)** by striking “apparent child pornography” each place it appears and inserting “content relating to the report”; and
-    - **(iii)** by striking “the electronic communication service provider or a remote computing service provider” and inserting “the provider”;
+    - **(iii)** by striking “the electronic communication service provider or remote computing service provider” and inserting “the provider”;
   - **(D)** by amending paragraph (3) to read as follows:
     > - **(3)** *Geographic location information* Information relating to the geographic location of the involved individual or website, which may include the Internet Protocol address or verified address, or, if not reasonably available, at least one form of geographic identifying information, including area code or zip code, provided by the customer or subscriber, or stored or obtained by the provider.